Call Mon-Sun:

 The list noted above is not a complete list.
 Be sure and speak to your prescribing physician if you are experiencing any discomfort or unusual feelings while taking sertraline.

-A Note on Uncommon Zoloft Side Effects
+A Note on Uncommon Zoloft Adverse Effects

-At Alternative to Meds Center, we have certainly seen some rather bizarre symptoms over the years.
-Before coming to Alternative to Meds Center, some people have gone to all sorts of specialists, gastroenterologists, neurologists, etc., to try to get an understanding of what they are going through.
-It is highly common for us to find that medication was the culprit or at least a significant contributing factor.
+Not uncommonly, before coming to Alternative to Meds Center, some people have gone to all sorts of specialists, gastroenterologists, neurologists, etc., to try to get an understanding of what they are going through.

-Generally, SSRIs can have an emotional deadening effect, sometimes described as a “zombie-like” feeling.
+Generally, SSRIs can have an emotional numbing or deadening effect, sometimes described as a “zombie-like” feeling.
 Clinical studies call this an SSRI-induced indifference.35 While such emotional masking can provide a temporary measure of relief to an individual, there may be other drug-free treatments that may be more appropriate, less risky, and more permanent.

 Of Interest to Women of Child-bearing Age

-zoloft side effectsZoloft was given a “C” rating by the FDA, meaning the drug was shown to cause harm to pregnant animals when tested, but for ethical reasons, little to no human testing has been done on pregnant women.24-26 Still, the drug remains legal to prescribe to women of childbearing age, or who are pregnant.
+Zoloft was given a “C” rating by the FDA, meaning the drug was shown to cause harm to pregnant animals when tested, but for ethical reasons, little to no human testing has been done on pregnant women.24-26 Still, the drug remains legal to prescribe to women of childbearing age, and even those who are pregnant.
 In June 2015, the alphabet rating system was replaced by the “PLLR” rating system, known as the Pregnancy and Lactation Labeling Final Rule.
 Despite studies that show sertraline (Zoloft) shows up in breast milk, long-term effects have not been adequately evaluated.27

 More studies need to be done, but what has been reported should be seriously considered for anyone of child-bearing age.

 The FDA drug label for Zoloft mentions infants born to mothers taking Zoloft may suffer damage to the lungs and the infant may experience withdrawal symptoms at birth.
 Important data was reported in a 2015 study out of Quebec that followed hundreds of pregnancies where the mother took sertraline during pregnancy.
 The authors of the study found an increase in major malformations in these newborns including craniosynostosis (malformation of the skull) and heart defects.
-Other birth defects associated with Zoloft are described in more detail below, with their respective clinical reports cited at the end of this article.6,23-32,34
+Other birth defects associated with Zoloft are described in more detail below, with their respective clinical reports cited at the end of this article.3,6,23-32,34

 Other reported and documented birth defects and injuries include: